Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball

 A particularly simple realization of this type of dark-matter models is given by a confining non-Abelian gauge theory, without matter fields---a model similar to the purely gluonic sector of QCD.
 While the \emph{fundamental} degrees of freedom of this model correspond to massless, ``gluon-like'' particles not coupled to the Standard Model (SM) fields, the confinement phenomenon and the dynamical generation of a mass gap implies that the \emph{physical} states in the spectrum of the theory are massive ``glueball'' states, which are neutral under the fundamental ``color-like'' charge of the theory and under the SM.
 In particular, the lightest such state, which has spin, parity and charge quantum numbers $J^{PC}=0^{++}$, can be a dark matter candidate~\cite{Carlson:1992fn, Faraggi:2000pv}, as it is predicted to be completely neutral under the SM charges, to be stable on cosmological timescales by virtue of the confining nature of the new gauge interaction, and to interact with the SM particles only gravitationally, thereby providing a very secluded type of dark matter.
-Among the phenomenologically appealing features of this type of models, it is worth remarking that they naturally lead to a type of dark matter that could simultaneously be warm and self-interacting, that would account for the lack of direct experimental detection at colliders, and that features a dynamical mechanism for mass generation free from the naturalness problem.
+Among the phenomenologically appealing features of this type of models, it is worth remarking that they naturally lead to a type of dark matter that could simultaneously be warm and self-interacting, and that would not be ruled out by the absence of direct experimental detection at colliders.